corvusdeinanis/cuddlyspaceship/content/A Streetcar Named Desire.md

 Stanley exudes a confident animal sexuality that binds him to his wife
-Stella Stella is possessed by a need to fulfill that sexual passion for Stanley but Stanley also uses sexuality as a weapon r\*ping Blanche in order to dominate her
+Stella Stella is possessed by a need to fulfil that sexual passion for Stanley but Stanley also uses sexuality as a weapon r\*ping Blanche in order to dominate her